bhaskar2840/newsletter/README.md

 git add.
 heroku create
-git commit -m "This is how you add the files " git push heroku master
+git commit -m //This is how you add the files git push heroku master